CavernCrawlers/CavernCrawlers.github.io/Fighter.md

 ## Class Abilities

+### Combat Exploits
+Once per turn, when you make a successful melee attack and the die face is equal to or greater than your Combat Exploit target number, choose the [Combat Exploit](CombatExploit.md) you wish to apply to the target.

 ### Hauler
 You add your **Constitution Modifier** (if positive) to your **Strength Score** for determining your **Encumbrance** limits.

-### Mighty Deed
-Once per turn, when you make a melee attack, you may declare a Mighty Deed.
-Describe the special effect you wish to add to your attack (such as disarming an opponent, tripping them, pushing them back, etc).
-If the attack hits, and the die face is equal to or greater than your Mighty Deed target number, the Mighty Deed succeeds.
-Note that the Mighty Deed cannot add to the damage of the attack and the target's **Saving Throws** may apply.

 ### Minimum Damage
 Fighters are experts at dealing damage.
 If your attack misses the target's AC by less than your level, you still deal your attack's minimum damage to the target.